unforswearing/applescript/README.md

 <BR>

-## Contributing
+## Bugs / Contributing

-If you have a script, snippet, or resource that you'd like me to include in this repo, feel free to open a new pull request!
+Scripts in this repo were tested on OS X/MacOS "Lion" through "Sierra."
+Please open an issue or pull request if a script does not work as intended.

-If you want to support development, feel free to [send me a buck or two](https://www.paypal.me/unforswearing)!
+If you have a script, snippet, or resource that you'd like me to include in this repo, feel free to open a new pull request.

 <br><br><br><br>